Dual-use innovations

 Investing in innovation

-Defence focuses on five technology areas in which the Netherlands is strong: smart materials, sensors, quantum technology, space travel and intelligent systems (AI).
-Making the most of this knowledge and innovation strength requires close cooperation between government, Defence and companies.
-In North Holland, therefore, Defence, the province, the Ministry of Economic Affairs, the Business Representation Steering Group and ROM InWest work together in the Defence North Holland Regional Team.
-Within this network, there is two-way traffic: issues from Defence can be shared with innovative entrepreneurs who have a possible solution for this and vice versa, entrepreneurs who have an interesting proposition for Defence are assisted in setting up a cooperation.
-In this way, dual-use technologies not only contribute to the safety and resilience of the Netherlands, but also strengthen the future earning capacity of the region.
+Defence is focusing on five technology areas where the Netherlands has a strong position: smart materials, sensors, quantum technology, space technology, and intelligent systems (AI).
+To best utilise this knowledge and innovative strength, close collaboration between government, Defence, and businesses is essential.
+Therefore, in North Holland, Defence, the province, the Ministry of Economic Affairs, the Business Representation steering group, and ROM InWest are working together in the Defence Innovation Team North Holland.
+Within this network, there is a two-way exchange: issues from Defence can be shared with innovative entrepreneurs who may have a solution, and conversely, entrepreneurs with an interesting proposition for Defence are helped in establishing a collaboration.
+In this way, dual-use technologies not only contribute to the security and resilience of the Netherlands but also strengthen the future earning capacity of the region.

 Faster to collaboration